Marloxo/Tower-Defense-Game/Documentation/Guide.md

 - Got `enemyPrefab` , `timeBetweenWaves` , Counter `countdown`
   -  `spawnPoint` and `waveNumber`
 - When `countdown` Hit Zero `SpawnWave();` Method Called by `StartCoroutine(SpawnWave());`
-   > which is method handler with ability to wait for specific time.
+   > which is method handler with an ability to wait for specific time.
 ```
  private IEnumerator SpawnWave()
     {